Overview

 Understanding how to handle control numbers and quantities is crucial for successful imports.

-The quantity (QTY) field is ignored if the job is setup to use control numbers (i.e. Control numbers are manually entered in the excel template), in which case, the quantity is determined by the number of control numbers entered.
-For example, if you have the following control numbers for piece mark “ABC”: 100,200,300 – the imported quantity for that piece mark will be 3 (i.e. 3 control numbers).
+If the job is configured to use control numbers entered manually in the Excel Template, the quantity (QTY) field is ignored.
+Instead the quantity is determined by the number of control numbers provided.
+For example, if piece mark "ABC" has control numbers 100, 200, and 300, the imported quantity for that piece mark will be 3 (i.e. 3 control numbers).

 Verification and Next Steps